 - Many complex tax returns (1040's) need to be done on top of representation/negotiation.

-- Estate/trust set up and/or tax preparation in addition to representation.
+- Estate/trust/entity set up and/or tax preparation in addition to representation.

-- A very large balance case assigned to a Revenue Officer for someone with numerous business entities.
+- A large balance case assigned to a Revenue Officer for someone with numerous business entities.

 If you don't have one of the above cases, there is no reason you need to pay more than $4,000 for tax representation or resolution.
 NO WAY.
 Watch out for companies that charge more than this.
-The fee is to pay a very generous commission, usually to a salesperson.
+A fee that large is just to pay a generous commission, usually to a salesperson.